 Boxers, either male or female, love their owners and prefer their company.
 Although fearless and courageous, they are big babies that need a fair amount of reassurance all day long.

 Male Boxers are very extroverted, friendly, and welcoming, even to strangers.
 They have no shame in letting you know how they feel with an in-your-face approach.

 But, there’s an aspect to the affection of male Boxers a prospective owner should take note of: in their sexual prime, males are consummate humpers.
 This can be very embarrassing, especially when combined with their tendency to mark territory.

 Females can also be very affectionate and loving, but they are more reserved and keep their feelings to themselves.
 They’re subtle about their need for affection combined with their moodiness can make it difficult for an owner to read her.
-One moment she’s happy and playful and the next, she’s grumpy and aloof.
+One moment she’s happy and playful, and the next, she’s grumpy and aloof.

-In general, females tend to not be as affectionate as males.
+In general, females tend not to be as affectionate as males.
 The females are more difficult to gauge, whereas you know the demeanor of a male and let you know what they want.
 But, this isn’t saying much because both genders are very loving and prefer the company of their family.

 Are Males or Females More Independent/Dependent?